amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

     image: mongo
 ```

-All right, now we can get the whole full-stack app running with one command:
+All right, now we can get the whole full-stack App running with one command:

 ```sh
 docker-compose up --build
 ```

-NOTE: close other terminals running node or angular, so the ports don't conflict.
+NOTE: close other terminals running a web server so the ports don't conflict.

-This will create 3 containers for our Angular App, Node Server and Mongo DB.
+The docker-compose command will create 3 containers for our Angular App, Node Server, and Mongo DB.
 You can also see all the logs in one place.

-After you wait a minute or so you should be able to open the app on http://localhost:4200/.
+After you wait a minute or so, you should be able to open the App on http://localhost:4200/.

 Now we can make use of mongo.
 Keep docker-compose running and now let's remove the hard-coded tests and use the database.